-How do you connect sensors and actuators to an AS-i network?
+How do you connect sensors and actuators to an AS-Interface network?

 The connection of the field sensors follows the EN50295 standard.
 You can use a handful of topologies here, such as tree, star, line, or combinations of each.

-AS-i technology serves as all the structure needed for communication.
-Here you have a single special cable developed for AS-i networks.
+AS-Interface technology serves as all the structure needed for communication.
+Here you have a single special cable developed for AS-Interface networks.

 Along with the signal, you have a power supply of 24 volts of direct current (VDC), and you can connect up to 31 slaves to the network using the traditional system.
 This setup has a response time of five milliseconds (ms).
 The new version allows up to 62 slaves with a response time of 10 ms.